vwt-digital/odh-arcgis-int/functions/push-to-arcgis/README.md

   "city": "Amsterdam"
 }
 ~~~

+> When the start or end of a value has to be specified, the value `None` or `null` can be used.

 #### Nested object `optional`
 When a nested object is needed, the field `_items` can be used.
 This ensure the function will create a nested object and